 Big.
 Everyone loves a young Tom Hanks, charming as ever, in so many classic scenes like dancing on the huge piano keyboard.
 He’s an adult, but he’s a kid, and he gets an amazing NYC apartment.
 Sensitive children (and moms!) may be upset at his separation from his family.

 But, in case you missed any Disney films, orphans and family separation seem to be a staple of most children’s movies!
 Practice knowing that there’s a happy ending.
 Kids might want to close eyes during the scene with the creepy Zoltar machine.
 The implied sexual content went way over my head as a kid, but it’s worth being aware of or planning to skip.

 Freaky Friday.
 As with Big, both parents and kids find humor in the role reversal between childhood and adulthood.
 I’d go for the 1976 version with Jodie Foster.

 My Fair Lady.
 Rex Harrison plays the linguistics expert who oversees the transformation of Eliza Doolittle (Audrey Hepburn) from street merchant into a possible princess.
 Great music.
 Great clothes.
-Memorable scene at the racetrack.
+That memorable scene at the racetrack.
 Come on, Dover!